fbpx

 An alphabet game that can be made on a budget!

-There is nothing more satisfying than making a fun game for letter recognition while using everyday items you can likely find around the house!
+There is nothing more satisfying than making a fun letter recognition game for preschoolers while using everyday items you can likely find around the house!
 And the big backs of the spoons make for a perfect space to write on.
 What’s better than learning letters?
 Learning letters while improving fine motors skills!
 This activity is great for exercising those little hand muscles as they drop the spoons into the small slots!

 All activities should be supervised by an adult.
 As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links.